Key takeaways

 If you have interns

-If an employee is absent without a valid reason and without authorization either before or after the holiday, the employer is not obligated to provide holiday pay.
-This rule applies equally to both full-time and part-time employees.
+There is only one exception that allows an employer not to pay the statutory holiday indemnity: if the employee is absent without a valid reason and without authorization on the working day before or after the holiday, you are not required to pay the indemnity.
+This rule applies equally to full-time and part-time employees.

 Examples of holiday pay calculations